Treatment of Sleep Disorders Following Traumatic Brain Injury: A Systematic Review and Network Meta-Analysis | Canada Hyperbarics Skip to main content

 What They Found

-This review of 22 randomized controlled trials with 1299 patients found that nonpharmacological treatments, including hyperbaric oxygen therapy (HBOT), cognitive behavioral therapy (CBT), acupuncture, and transcranial direct current stimulation (tDCS), significantly improved sleep outcomes.
+This review of 22 randomised controlled trials with 1299 patients found that nonpharmacological treatments, including hyperbaric oxygen therapy (HBOT), cognitive behavioral therapy (CBT), acupuncture, and transcranial direct current stimulation (tDCS), significantly improved sleep outcomes.
 Specifically, HBOT from one trial, along with CBT, acupuncture, tDCS, and problem-solving therapy, significantly improved Pittsburgh Sleep Quality Index (PSQI) scores.

 Canadian Relevance